trespaul/tidal-doc/src/content/docs/guides/connections/midi.md

 title: Send and receive MIDI
 ---

 Tidal can send and receive MIDI messages.
-You can talk with external synthesizers and hardware and receive data from your controllers.
+You can talk with external synthesisers and hardware and receive data from your controllers.
 All the mapping is done directly through the language in an intuitive way.

 ## SuperDirt MIDI